 One of the first tricks I learned with avoiding meltdowns with kids is choosing the most appropriate time to shoot.
-Unusually as the photographer its either the client request a particular time or you suggest a particular time that best works with their schedule but in this case, the child is the boss.
+We tend to be accustomed to book sessions according to our agenda; for sessions where the subject are children under 5, their agenda should be your priority.
 You will now be working with whatever time is best for the child and yourself as well as the parents.

 The quickest way to any kids heart is to have a snack they love or a toy they enjoy playing with.
 This will grab their attention within minutes but I can assure you it won’t be for too long.
 Not only is it the quickest way to grab their attention but it is the easiest remedy for a cranky or grumpy child.
 Kids usually enjoy snacking throughout the day even if its to just have some juice and cracker, they’re guaranteed to enjoy it especially if its a favorite of theirs.
 Depending on how long the session may last you should inform the parent or parents to carry along some of their favorite snacks or toys with them and in the event the parents forget for whatever reason, you have some snacks of your own that might just do the trick.

 You can also use these moments while they’re snacking to capture some extra candids for the parents as well.
 The snacks will help to get them re-energized and ready for a few more shots heading towards the end of the session.
 The toys can also be used as rewards for good behavior or following your instructions.
 Kids often love to feel as if they did something significantly good and rewarded for it which will also help in your favor.